What You Need to Know About Hormone Balance and Insomnia

-Start with supplements as this is the easiest “micro” change you can make to your daily routine.
+Start with hormone balance supplements as this is the easiest “micro” change you can make to your daily routine.

 Supplements you take should help you achieve two things: First, they should “supplement” your body with what it doesn’t already have or what it needs to avoid deficiencies.

-And, secondly, these supplements should help turn the tides on hormonal imbalances and their symptoms.
+And, secondly, these hormone balance pills should help turn the tides on hormonal imbalances and their symptoms.

 Here are a few noteworthy supplements to specifically heal insomnia and hormone balance:

 - Namastay In Bed — Specifically created with a blend of herbs known to promote better, longer, and deeper sleep, Namastay in Bed should be your first go-to supplement.
 All-natural herb ingredients like chamomile, valerian root, magnolia bark, and melatonin provide better sleep through promoting body relaxation, calmness, and, ultimately, drowsiness.

 - Melatonin — This supplement is specifically known as the sleep hormone.
 You can take it in pill form to balance out any melatonin deficiencies currently causing insomnia and hormone imbalance.
 In the right amounts, melatonin works with cortisol to regulate your body’s circadian rhythms.
 It helps you relax and feel drowsy, leading to sleep.